miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 After all, when the camera renders the game, it seems to project the 3D world of the game into the screen just fine.
 So, how does OpenGL render?

-The most intuitive way to render a 3D scene would be following physics: casting lots of rays of light from every light source and calculating what objects they hit, how they bounce, what color they'd be, and which hit the camera.
+The most intuitive way to render a 3D scene would be approximating physics: casting lots of rays of light from every light source and calculating what objects they hit, how they bounce, what color they'd be, and which hit the camera.
 This would be wasteful, as most rays would go flying off into the sky.